-Violation of any of these policies may result in disciplinary action, up to and including termination.
+Violation of any of this policy may result in disciplinary action.

 Nothing in this policy prohibits employees, faculty, staff or students from the use of educational websites, since educational sites are used solely for educational purposes.

-Adopted Date: 3/15/2016 Approved/Revised Date: 2/12/2019
+Original Adopted Date: 3/15/2016

+Approved/Revised Date: 11/8/2022

+Record Id: 319805